-Luxturna (voretigene neparvovec-rzyl) for the treatment of retinal dystrophy may be considered medically necessary when ALL the following clinical criteria are met:
+Luxturna (voretigene neparvovec-rzyl) for the treatment of retinal dystrophy may be considered medically necessary when ALL of the following clinical criteria are met:

-1. Diagnosis of confirmed \biallelic RPE65 mutation-associated retinal dystrophy via genetic testing
+Diagnosis of confirmed biallelic RPE65 mutation-associated retinal dystrophy via genetic testing.

-\Biallelic mutation is a mutation on both copies of the RPE65 gene (affecting the function of both copies) and cause LCA2, EOSRD,

-SECORD, and RP20.
+Biallelic mutation is a mutation on both copies of the RPE65 gene (affecting the function of both copies) and cause LCA2, EOSRD, SECORD, and RP20.

 Informational Note: Luxturna has only been studied for IRDs due to biallelic RPE65 mutations.
-There is no evidence Luxturna could work for IRDs due to other mutations.
+There is no evidence for IRDs due to other mutations.
+Because diagnosis based on clinical symptoms of visual impairment can be difficult, and often different mutations can have a similar clinical presentation, the genetic testing for patients with IRD is recommended (AAO, 2016).
 Spark Therapeutics may offer access to genetic testing designed to identify biallelic RPE65 mutations.
-For more information about the program and eligibility requirements, visit www.luxturna.com.
+For more information about the program and eligibility requirements, visit www.luxturna.com

-- 2. Member is greater than 1 years of age but less than 65 years of age at the time of therapy initiation - 3.
-Presence of viable retinal cells as evidenced by optical coherence tomography (OCT) imaging and/or ophthalmoscopy documented by ONE or more of the following: - a.
-An area of retina within the posterior pole of >100 $\mu m$ thickness - b.
-Greater than or equal to 3-disc areas of retina without atrophy or pigmentary degeneration within the posterior pole - c.
+- 2. Presence of viable retinal cells as evidenced by optical coherence tomography (OCT) imaging and/or ophthalmoscopy documented by: - a.
+An area of retina within the posterior pole of >100 μm thickness; OR - b.
+Greater than or equal to 3-disc areas of retina without atrophy or pigmentary degeneration within the posterior pole; OR - c.
 Remaining visual field within 30° of fixation as measured by III4e isopter or equivalent